Migrating from AngularJS to React — how do you measure your performance gains?

-If you’re looking into migrating a large AngularJS single page application (SPA) to React and wondering what sort of performance gains you are going to get with React and how the code will morph (with state management libraries Redux or Mobx), this post will try to answer some of these questions.
+Are you looking into migrating a large AngularJS single page application to React?
+If so, you may be wondering what sort of performance gains you are going to get with React and how the code will morph (with state management libraries Redux or Mobx).

 Performance test setup